 State Emergency Management procedures suite.

-At a local level, the risk assessment process is being rolled out in 2017.
 In accordance with State Emergency Management Policy Statement 3.2.6 local governments are required to assess hazards and risks that their areas face.
-In addition to the Guide, the State Risk Project has also developed a handbook specific for local government to assist them with the risk assessment: "WA Emergency Risk Management Local Government Handbook".
+In addition to the aforementioned Procedure, the State Risk Project has also developed a handbook specific for local government to assist them with the risk assessment: "WA Emergency Risk Management Local Government Handbook".
 The handbook outlines all that is required for local governments to meet their emergency risk management obligations.

 Attachment to State Emergency Management Prevention and Mitigation Procedure 1: